Whether you are conducting video interviews, making podcast episodes, or shooting documentaries, subtitles are essential.

-Whether editing a Zoom recording or transcribing a lengthy interview, you should ensure that your videos engage with a large segment of your target audience.
+Whether editing a Zoom recording or transcribing a lengthy interview, you should ensure your videos engage a large segment of your target audience.

-Video captions or subtitles can help you accomplish this goal.
+Video captions or subtitles can accomplish this goal.

 The right fonts can take your video’s viewing experience to another level, while a poor choice can hurt your brand.

-Hopefully, the above list of fonts will help you decide the best font for your subtitles.
+Hopefully, the above list of fonts helps you decide the best font for your subtitles.